co-cddo/api-catalogue/source/index.html.md

 and will help users across government find and access inter-departmental data exchanges.

+Please note that all of the APIs and data sources recorded in the Catalogue have their own licensing and access restrictions, check the documentation for each individual API for more details.

 If you have any questions, please contact: <api-catalogue@digital.cabinet-office.gov.uk>.
 If you are looking to set up an api.gov.uk domain for your API, please contact: <api-standards-request@digital.cabinet-office.gov.uk>.